ayatokura/ai-openscale/cloud-known-wos-issues.md

 - __*Default input name must be used*__: In the Azure web service, the default input name is `"input1"`.
 Currently, this field is mandated for {{site.data.keyword.aios_short}} and, if it is missing, {{site.data.keyword.aios_short}} will not work.

-  If your Azure web service does not use the default name, change the input field name to `"input1"`, then the code will work.
+  If your Azure web service does not use the default name, change the input field name to `"input1"`, then redeploy your web service and reconfigure your OpenScale machine learning provider settings.

 - If calls to Microsoft Azure ML Studio to list the machine learning models causes the response to time out, for example when you have many web services, you must increase timeout values.
-For example, if you are using the HAProxy load balancer, you may need to work around this issue by issuing the following commands:
+You may need to work around this issue by changing the `/etc/haproxy/haproxy.cfg` configuration setting:

-   - Logging into the load balancer node and updating `/etc/haproxy/haproxy.cfg` to set the client and server timeout from `1m` to `5m`:
+   - Log into the load balancer node and update `/etc/haproxy/haproxy.cfg` to set the client and server timeout from `1m` to `5m`:

        ```bash
        timeout client           5m